ChinuSaraf/unit-test-generation-using-llm-and-codeql/README.md

 2. Select the **Java** language while importing the project.
 (This may take a while)
 3. In VS Code, open a command Palette (Ctrl+shift+P) and select **CodeQL: Quick Query**.
 This will open the `quick-query.ql` file.
 4. Copy the query from [Get Class Methods](https://github.com/ChinuSaraf/unit-test-generation-using-llm-and-codeql/blob/main/codql-scripts/get-methods-of-class.ql) and paste in the `quick-query.ql`
-5. Right Click on an editor and select `CodeQL: Run Query on Selected Database`
+5. Right-Click on an editor and select `CodeQL: Run Query on Selected Database`
 6. This will generate an output similar to [Class to Methods mapping](https://github.com/ChinuSaraf/unit-test-generation-using-llm-and-codeql/blob/main/codeql-query-results/get-methods-of-class.csv)

 ### Run the script `run_tool.py`